flofriday/EP2-Bot/README.md

 While git is amazing I would love that information without needing to log in every time.
 So for this reason I wrote this Telegram bot to tell me when new assignments are out.
+The bot crawls the repository every 30minutes and writes me a telegram message if there are new commits that are not from me.

 ## Try the bot
 You need to install the [golang compiler](https://golang.org/).